meb-team/KRYPTON/README.md

 Eukaryotic data (_a.k.a_ it can remove prokaryotic sequences??) and moreover it is supposed to distinguish nuclear and organellar sequences.

+- [ ] leave the possibility to the user to use the script `krypton/tasks/ko_annot.py`
+    - Add arguments to it!

 ## Dependencies

 <!-- - _All modes_